libmir/mir/README.md

 Mir
 ======
-Generic Numeric Library for Science and Machine Learning.
+Generic Numerical Library for Science and Machine Learning.

 ## Contents